What is EULA and what is it for? — REVERA column

 However, violation of the EULA does not automatically mean copyright infringement.
 In a recent decision in the case of MDY Industries, LLC v.
 Blizzard Entertainment et al 3. a dispute was stated about a computer program that allows a player to play automatically (or "bots") in order to level up faster.

 The court explained that although the use of bots is prohibited by the Terms of Use of the game, it does not follow that working outside the scope of the license leads to copyright infringement.
 To do this, the licensee's actions must, firstly, go beyond the scope of the license, and secondly, affect one of the licensor's exclusive legal rights.
-In this case, the provisions of the Terms of Use aimed at prohibiting automatic play and use did not affect copyright.
+In this case, the provisions of the Terms of Use aimed at prohibiting automatic game use did not affect copyright.

-Therefore, it is important that software developers understand the key elements of the EULA, develop appropriate end-user license agreements for their organization, and track the people and organizations with whom such agreements are in effect.
+Thus, it is important that software developers understand the key elements of the EULA, develop appropriate end-user license agreements for their organization, and track the people and organizations with whom such agreements are in effect.